Housing services and retention collaborative will be formed to facilitate equitable access

 The new building has been designed by Urban Architectural Initiatives (UAI) and will be contextual to the neighborhood..
 Each family apartment will be fully equipped with kitchens and bathrooms.
 There will be a community room accessible to the public and the building will have 24-hour security.
 As part of the goals for the site, URI upon funding availability would like to install a digital fabrication laboratory, known as a Fab Lab, to support clients in developing skills for jobs of the future.
 The intent is to offer periodic access to this unique training for youth of the community in addition to residents.
 This will be the second Fab Lab URI has created for clients to provide a state-of-the-art learning environment in industrial fabrication, electronic tools, software, and programming..

-The project is expected to break ground shortly after closing, now anticipated in the fall of 2022, with construction continuing for approximately 20 months.
+The project is expected to break ground shortly after closing, with construction continuing for approximately 20 months.

 Asian Americans for Equality (AAFE) advances racial, social and economic justice for Asian Americans and other systematically disadvantaged communities through affordable housing development and management, an array of community services, small business lending and grassroots advocacy.
 AAFE has been an anchor in the Flushing community for more than 30 years, providing access to government entitlement programs, affordable health care, senior and youth programs and multilingual immigration services.
 AAFE co-developed One Flushing, the largest 100% affordable housing project in the Flushing community in decades.
 During the pandemic, AAFE’s affiliate, Renaissance Economic Development Corporation, dispersed millions of dollars in emergency aid to struggling small businesses.
 For more information, please visit www.aafe.org.